csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 # Runtime API functions

 - Low-level runtime API functions can be used to
-    - Query the number of devices in the system
+    - query the number of devices in the system
-    - Select the device to use
+    - select the device to use
-    - Allocate/deallocate memory on the device(s)
+    - allocate/deallocate memory on the device(s)
-    - Transfer data to/from the device(s)
+    - transfer data to/from the device(s)
 -  Function definitions are in
     - C/C++ header file `omp.h`
     - `omp_lib` Fortran module